devysf/LibFri/projectWorkflow.md

 * Run the seeds file every time the server starts

 ##Add the Comment model!
-* Display comments on campground show page
+* Display comments on book show page

 ######################## step 4 #####################################